Nasrin-Rahimi/DataStructure-and-Algorithm/Trees and Graphs/graph.md

 Graph

+A tree is actually a type of graph, but not all graphs are trees.
+Simply put, a tree is a connected graph without cycle.

 A graph organizes items in an interconnected network.

 Each item is a node (or vertex).
 Nodes are connected by edges